-Since its foundation, the European Union (EU) has been a peace project aiming to prevent another major war, while spreading peace, stability and prosperity across the European continent.
-In the past decade and a half, the EU has been facing a number of diverse challenges on multiple levels.
-Its complex structure and unresolved sovereignty issues have limited its decision-making capacity in a rapidly changing environment.
-This is an indicator that the EU paradigm is facing a crisis.
+- 1. Converts the whole document. - 2.
+No trial watermarkion the output documents.) has been a peace project aiming to prevent another major war, while spreading peace, stability and prosperity across the European continent.
+In the past decade and a half, the EU has been facility challenges on multiple levels.
+Its complex structure and unresolved Remove it Now limited its decision making capacity in a rapidly changing environ.

+that the EU paradigm is facing a crisis.
 Building upon the Kuhnian paradigm approach, this paper will address the cause and effect links between the possible crisis of the European peace project and Brexit.
 Five years after the referendum of 2016, by taking a closer, retrospective look into the root causes of Brexit, the campaign and the referendum results, the paper will also try to answer the following questions: did part of the British political elite made decision concerning Brexit much earlier than the Brexit referendum?
 Did they believe that the challenges with which they would face in EU would exceed the benefits of EU membership?